Automatic Consideration - First-Years

-Students transferring to Morris from a college outside of the University of Minnesota system, with at least a 3.25 cumulative GPA (calculated based on transferable credits), qualify for a transfer scholarship package ranging from $2,000–$4,000 disbursed evenly for up to four consecutive semesters (does not include summer term).
-All transfer scholarships require students to maintain a 2.5 cumulative GPA and be enrolled for at least 12 credits at Morris.
+Transfer Scholar Award Students transferring to Morris from a college outside of the University of Minnesota system, with a least a 3.25 cumulative GPA (calculated based on transferable credits), qualify for a transfer scholarship package ranging from $3,000-$6,000 disbursed evenly for up to six consecutive semesters (does not include summer term).
+All transfer scholarships require students to maintain a 2.5 cumulative GPA and be enrolled for a least 12 credits at Morris.

 National Scholar Award

 Non-resident and international students will be considered for our National Scholar Award, ranging from $500 to $1,000 per year.
 Students will be notified at the time of admission.

 Competitive Scholarships - First-years